We all know that violins have strings.

 And the sizes can vary from 35 to 38 cm for the 1/16 violin to more than 60 cm for the 4/4 violin.
 And the same goes for other instruments in the violin family (violin, viola, cello).
 The all have four strings tuned in intervals of fifths.

-The violin strings lie close to each other and they are tuned to (from low to high) G, D, A, E.
+The violin strings lie close to each other.
+The notes on a violin are (from low to high) G, D, A, and E.

 - 1st string of the violin tuned in G3.